 APPLY TO THE 2019 LEADERSHIP PROGRAM TODAY - APPLICATIONS DUE

 In 2017, The program offered a range of hands-on presentations on dramatic storytelling in film, directing, producing and fund development, production management, script writing, cinematography, experimental media arts practices, plus transmedia and web series development.

-The Black Women Film! program will be hosted at TIFF Bell Lightbox and the National Film Board Head Office from October 28 – November 8, 2017.
-The program will be held on weekends and evenings and offer small group mentorship from award winning writers, directors and producers; plus meetings with funders and broadcasters and the opportunity for participants to screen work at the Carlton cinemas as part of an exciting new partnership with Reel Girl Talk (November 8, 2017).
+The Black Women Film! program was hosted at TIFF Bell Lightbox and the National Film Board Head Office from October 28 – November 8, 2017.
+The program was held on weekends and evenings and offered small group mentorship from award winning writers, directors and producers; plus meetings with funders and broadcasters and the opportunity for participants to screen work at the Carlton cinemas as part of an exciting new partnership with Reel Girl Talk (November 8, 2017).

-Prior to the leadership intensive, this years fully subsidized program includes tickets to the TIFF Industry Conference, Black House Foundation events, networking opportunities and select screenings during the festival.
+Prior to the leadership intensive, the 2017 fully subsidized program included tickets to the TIFF Industry Conference, Black House Foundation events, networking opportunities and select screenings during the festival.